neuralmagic/nmstore/actions/publisher/README.md

 # Summary

-Used to build and publish packages to internal and public PyPI servers base on the `build_type` input parameter.
+Used to build and publish packages to internal and public package indexes using tox automation engine.

 ## Usage